Ludwinic1/purviewautomation/docs/index.md

 ```

 !!! important
     Make sure the Service Principal is assigned the Collection Admin role to a collection in Purview.
 The below examples assume the Service Principal is assigned the Collection Admin role at the root collection level.
-See here for more info:
+See here for more info: [Create a Service Princpal and Assign the Collection Admin Role in Purview](create-a-service-principal.md)

 Now interact with the Purview collections: